Call-for-Code/Watson-API-Playground/README.md

 # Watson API Playground

 Welcome to the Watson APIs playground!
-An online demo is available [here](https://callforcode-wap.apps.ocpvirt.austin.ourlab.cloud/).
+An online demo will be available soon!

 ## Available APIs